Designing a Safety Operating Model: How Leaders Build Strategies for Reliable Safety Performance

 Summary

-When Ellis Jones and Eric Pfeiffer met by chance at a conference, they quickly recognized a shared concern: many organizations lack a clear operating model for how safety decisions are made, governed, and sustained over time.
-As a result, even well-intentioned safety efforts often become fragmented, inconsistent, and difficult to defend at the leadership level.
+When Ellis Jones and Nathaniel “Safety Nate” Miller began comparing their experiences leading safety in complex organizations, they quickly recognized a shared concern: many organizations lack a clear operating model for how safety decisions are made, governed, and sustained over time.
+As a result, even well-intentioned safety efforts often become fragmented, inconsistent, and difficult to defend at the leadership level

-In this master class, Ellis and Eric introduce the Safety Operating Model they co-created and teach leaders how to apply its three pillars – Structure, Environment, and Capability – as an integrated operating model rather than a collection of disconnected initiatives.
+In this master class, Ellis Jones introduces the Safety Operating Model and explains how its three pillars – Structure, Environment, and Capability – work together as an integrated operating model rather than a collection of disconnected initiatives.
+Nate Miller joins the conversation to explore how leaders apply this framework in practice to strengthen governance, align decision-making, and sustain reliable safety performance.

 The session focuses on how leaders implement this model in practice, applying it consistently across board, executive, and operational levels to support sound judgment, visible accountability, and reliable safety performance in complex, high-risk environments.